 INTRODUCTION

-In general, SNEDDS is a method of drug delivery through the manufacture of isotropic mixtures of oils, surfactants, cosurfactants, and drugs that spontaneously form nanoemulsions.
-Oil in water undergoes mild agitation when it comes into contact with the aqueous phase in the gastrointestinal tract and produces nanometer-sized droplets1.
+In general, SNEDDS is a method of drug delivery through the manufacture of isotropic mixtures of oils, surfactants, cosurfactants, and drugs that spontaneously form nanoemulsions in water.
+Oil in water undergoes mild agitation with the aqueous phase in the gastrointestinal tract and produces nanometer-sized droplets1.

-The SNEDDS method has advantages including increasing the bioavailability of the active drug substance through oral use, increasing the dissolution rate and absorption of the active substance in the body particularly drug compounds having low solubility in water or lipophilic drugs such as drugs belonging to the BCS (Biopharmaceutical Drug Classification System) class II which these drugs have high permeability but low solubility so that it can reduce drug bioavailability2.
+The SNEDDS method has advantages including increasing the bioavailability of the active drug substance through oral use, increasing the dissolution rate and absorption of the active substance in the body particularly drug compounds having low solubility in water or lipophilic drugs such as drugs belonging to the BCS (Biopharmaceutical Classification System) class II which these drugs have high permeability but low solubility so that it can reduce drug bioavailability2.

-One of the active substances belonging to the BCS class 2 group is astaxanthin which is the main carotenoid found in aquatic organisms or animals thatlive in water such as shrimp, crab, salmon, and lobster as well as the microalgae Haematococcus puvialis.
-In several studies mentioned that astaxanthin is a super antioxidant,one of them is experimental researchin vivowhich states that astaxanthin is 14 to 60 times stronger than other antioxidants3.
-For that, there are many health benefits of astaxanthin,one of which can improve the immune system by increasing the production of immunoglobulins in response to polychronal stimuli with a daily dose of 4 mg / day which acts as an antioxidant that is useful for increasing the immune system and counteracting free radicals4,5.
+One of the active substances belonging to the BCS class IIgroup is Astaxanthin which is the main carotenoid found in aquatic organisms or animals thatlive in water such as shrimp, crab, salmon, and lobster as well as the microalgae Haematococcus puvialis.
+Several studies have mentioned that Astaxanthin is a super antioxidant,one of these studieshad performedin vivotests stated that Astaxanthin is 14 to 60 times stronger than other antioxidants3.
+For that, there are many health benefits of Astaxanthin,one of which can improve the immune system by increasing the production of immunoglobulins in response to polychronal stimuli with a daily dose of 4 mg / day which acts as an antioxidant that is useful for increasing the immune system and counteracting free radicals4,5.

-In increasing the bioavailability of astaxanthin, many has been developed from lipid-based formulations to nano-emulsions, one of the previous studies developingbioavailability of astaxanthin, but thisresearch,astaxanthin is made in self nanoemulsifyingor spontaneous emulsion formation with a carrier oil component.Oleic acidwas characterized with theresults obtained in accordance with the requirements6.
+In increasing the bioavailability of astaxanthin, many researches has been developed from lipid-based formulations to nano-emulsions, but in the currentresearch,Astaxanthin is made in self nanoemulsifyingsystem.The oil phase used is oleic acidwhich has given risetoresults in accordance with the requirements6.

 Based on the background above, the research was conducted to formulate and characterize Liquid Self Nano Emulsifying Drug Delivery System of Astaxanthin that meet SNEDDS requirements.